 Daily physical and mental stimulation are essential to keep your poodle content and well behaved.

 21. West Highland White Terrier

 With all that stubbornness the Westie can be difficult to train, but they are a very sensitive soul and do not respond well to scolding.
-Therefore, positive patience is what you'll need so you can learn and grow together.

 22. Yorkshire Terrier